 The objective for any store is to make as many sales as possible within the smallest period in time while engaging the customer to his/her maximum purchase potential, and having the right tools to make this happen is essential for any retailer, store or shop.

-The Correlation Matrix is a powerful tool, when used correctly, to understand customers behavior in physical stores and translate that information into actionable decisions.
-So following any or all of the 5 listed steps here will allow for a better understanding of the data while making it more profitable.
+The Correlation Matrix is a powerful tool, when used correctly, to understand customers’ behavior in physical stores and translate that information into actionable decisions.
+So following any or all of the 5 listed steps here will allow for a better understanding of the data while making it more profitable and boost your cross-selling strategy.